xNaCly/TeG/README.md

-# Generate a template pdf filled with given arguments
+# Generate a PDF from a template filled with given arguments

 _text in `<>` is meant to be viewed as a placeholder and has to be replaced by the user_